International Baccalaureate® Programme

 Is it for everyone?

-Nearly all of the Academy’s juniors and seniors take one or more IB courses, which include internal assessments guided by detailed rubrics and sitting for an externally graded exam at the end of the course.
-The top level of the program is the IB Diploma Programme.
-This elective, two-year program is demanding.
-A candidate must take three high-level courses, three standard-level courses, and the Theory of Knowledge course.
+Nearly all of CA’s juniors and seniors take one or more IB courses.
+The top level of the program is called the IB Diploma Programme.
+This elective, two-year program is a comprised of a demanding and rewarding curricula, requiring the student to take three high-level course, three standard-level courses, and the Theory of Knowledge course.

 CA strongly encourages its most ambitious students to pursue the Diploma Programme.
 The general experience is that a “good” student with developed time-management skills, who is willing to work hard, can thrive in this program, and a gifted student can find the level of challenge they need.
 Careful discussions are entered with any new family about what is best for their student’s academic journey.